Huangcun station

-Huangcun station (黄村站), formerly Olympic Sports Center station (奥林匹克中心站) when planning, is an interchange station between Line 4 and Line 21 of the Guangzhou Metro, and also the terminus of Line 4.
+Huangcun station (黄村站), formerly Olympic Sports Center station (奥林匹克中心站) when planning, is an interchange station between Line 4 and Line 21 of the Guangzhou Metro, and also the northern terminus of Line 4.
 It is located at the underground outside Guangdong Olympic Stadium in Huangcun Subdistrict (黄村街道), Tianhe District.
 It started operation on 25 September 2010.
 Line 4 linking the Asian Games New Town outside Haibang Station with Guangdong Olympic Stadium plays a major role in carrying passengers during the Guangzhou Asian Games.
 The station became a transfer station with Line 21 on 20 December 2019.
 It is located near the Tianhe East railway station.